What Is a Student Grant and What Do They Offer?

 3. Skim through your university’s website

-Spend some time to examine your university’s website as it will have a list of grants that are on offer, along with eligibility and deadline info.
+Spend some time examining your university’s website as it will have a list of grants that are on offer, along with eligibility and deadline info.

 4. Research federal loans